jlaska/pytest-github/README.md

 ### Example: FAILED

-The following example demonstrates a test that fails, whlie it is associated with a _closed_ GitHub issue.
+The following example demonstrates a test that fails, while it is associated with a _closed_ GitHub issue.

 ```python
 @pytest.mark.github('https://github.com/some/closed/issues/2')